BHFDSC/CCU029_01/phenotypes/README.md

 ## Green Book UHC phenotyping algorithm

-* Obesity (Note here BMI values and Weight-for-age / BMI-for-age Z-scores may imply   this UHC)
+* Obesity (Note here, there are additional BMI values and Weight-for-age / BMI-for-age Z-scores may imply this UHC)
 * Pregnancy (Note here the standard approach does not apply, we only count pregnancy codes occurring in the previous 9 months OR within the admission if one is present)

 <table style="undefined;table-layout: fixed; width: 1734px">
 <colgroup>